Tanosimboangy/Photography-landing-page/README.md

 ## Features

 - Landing page where a list of galleries are displayed.
-- Swiped photos by horizontaly scroolling.
+- Swiped photos by horizontaly scrolling.

 ## Getting started